grantseltzer/blog/content/blog/libbpf-beginners-part-one.md

 Description = ""
 Tags = []
 Categories = []
-Date = 2022-03-08T00:00:00+00:00
+Date = 2021-03-18T00:00:00+00:00
 column = "left"
 +++

 In my [previous posts](/blog/tracing-go-functions-with-ebpf-part-1) on the subject of bpf I used a project called BCC to compile, load, and interact with my bpf programs.
 I, and many other developers, have recently heard about a better way to build ebpf projects called [libbpf](https://github.com/libbpf/libbpf).
 There are a few good resources to use when developing libbpf based programs but getting started can still be a quite overwhelming.
 The goal of this post is to provide a simple and effective explanation of what libbpf is and how to start using it.

-libbpf is library that you can import in both your userspace and bpf programs.
-It provides developers with an API for loading and interacting with bpf programs.
+libbpf is library that you can import in your userspace code.
+It also contains helpers that you can use in your bpf programs.
+In userspace, It provides developers with an API for loading and reading output from bpf programs.
 It is maintained in the linux kernel [source tree](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/tree/tools/lib/bpf) which makes it a very promising package to rely on.

-In order to illustrate the nature of libbpf and how to use it, we're going to write a simple bpf program that tells us everytime a process uses the `mmap` system call.
-We're then going to write a userspace program, in C, which loads the compiled bpf program and listens for output from it.
+In order to illustrate the nature of libbpf and how to use it, we're going to write a simple bpf program that tells us everytime a process uses the `execve` system call (via the `__x64_sys_execve` kernel function).
+We're then going to write a userspace program, in Go, which loads the compiled bpf program and listens for output from it.

 ![simple](/libbpf/simple_diagram.png)